Qal'at Bani Hammad: Palaces

 Hammadid emirs constructed five palaces, most of which are now destroyed.
 The keep of the Palace of the Fanal (Qasr al-Manar) does survive.
 The upper palace consists of three buildings arranged around an irregularly shaped forecourt: a private apartment, a domed hall and an entrance wing.

 Other palaces such as the Qasr al-Kawab and Qasr al-Salam were constructed by the Hammadids.
-The Qasr al-Salam likely served as the residence of the rulers family and this structure summarises many aspects of typical Hammadid architecture.
+The Qasr al-Salam likely served as the residence of the ruler's family, and this structure summarises many aspects of typical Hammadid architecture.
 The Qasr al-Manar is another palace, its layout has resemblance to the Upper palace and Qasr al-Salam as its main elements are composed of a forecourt with an audience hall and a private apartment both surrounded with T-shaped pillared porticos.

 Dar al-Bahr, the Lake Palace

-The Dar al-Bahar which is located nearby the congregational mosque was most likely used for public audiences and/or the palace of the Emir.
+The Dar al-Bahar (or Qsar al-Bahr) which is located nearby the congregational mosque was most likely used for public audiences and/or the palace of the Emir.
 The eastern court occupied by a large water basin inspired the name of the palace.
-Located between two courtyards is the main reception room and a domed hall is located north of the water court.
+Located between two courtyards is the main reception room, and a domed hall is located north of the water court.
 The outer walls consist of buttresses varying in design.
-As for the water courtyard the court is 71 meters long and 51 meters wide while the basin is 68 meters long, 48 meters wide and 1.3 meters deep.
+As for the water courtyard, the court is 71 meters long and 51 meters wide while the basin is 68 meters long, 48 meters wide and 1.3 meters deep.
 The courtyard was surrounded on all sides by T-shaped pillared porticos.

 The Dar al-Bahr palace was named for its rectangular pool, which measured 67 by 47 m.
 A ramp at one end of the pool was used to launch boats.
 References to nautical displays in this pool appear in the accounts of contemporary visitors.
 The pool was surrounded by a portico, and accessed through a monumental entrance on the east side.
 West of the pool was an elevated terrace and courtyard with gardens.
 Outside the walls of the palace complex, gardens extended east-to-west across the city, and to a depth of nearly 100 m.
 The gardens have not yet been explored by archeologists, although ornamental fountains have been discovered.

 Mosque

 The Hammadid mosque is said to have been the largest mosque constructed in North Africa prior to the twentieth century and it features the typical Maghreb style square minaret.
-In Qalaat Beni Hammad, the minaret, 82 ft in height, is the only remaining part of the ruined Great Mosque; the structure bears some resemblance to Seville's Giralda.
+In Qal'at Beni Hammad, the minaret, 82 ft in height, is the only remaining part of the ruined Great Mosque; the structure bears some resemblance to Seville's Giralda.